source-library/source-library.github-io/general-racism.md

 ### **2. "Affirmative action is discrimination against Asians."**

-- [A 2016 study](https://journals.sagepub.com/doi/10.1177/0895904815616484) found that eliminating affirmative action would not increase the number of Asian Americans in elite colleges.
+[A 2016 study](https://journals.sagepub.com/doi/10.1177/0895904815616484) found that eliminating affirmative action would not increase the number of Asian Americans in elite colleges.
 When you completely eliminate Black and Latinx applicants from the Harvard admissions pool, the admissions rate for all remaining Asian American and white students only increases by 1%.
 This means that rejected Asian American and white applicants were unlikely to be admitted even with the omission of race.

-- Affirmative action opponents don’t have the interests of Asians in mind.
+Affirmative action opponents don’t have the interests of Asians in mind.
 Rather, Asian students are being weaponized against marginalized college hopefuls.
 They intentionally invoke the model minority myth by portraying all Asians as highly successful individuals unfairly hurt by affirmative action.
 This advances the false narrative that Asian American students are a monolith, and completely ignores Asians who do not fit the model minority stereotype.
-  - There are also large discrepancies between various subgroups in the Asian American community.
+There are also large discrepancies between various subgroups in the Asian American community.
 For example, only 27% of Vietnamese Americans and only 17% of Hmong and Cambodian Americans hold a bachelor’s degree or higher.

-- Furthermore, Southeast Asian Americans benefit from affirmative action policies.
-While Blum claims he is protecting the interests of Asian Americans, his lawsuit ignores the fact that an overwhelming majority — 70% —  of Asian Americans agree with affirmative action.
-It’s no surprise, then, that more than 135 Asian American organizations banded together to support affirmative action.
+While conservatives will claim they are protecting the interests of Asian Americans, [the overwhelming majority — 69% —  of Asian Americans actually agree with affirmative action](https://aapidata.com/blog/affirmative-action-aavs-2022/).
+It’s no surprise, then, that [more than 150 Asian American organizations banded together to support affirmative action](https://archive.ncapaonline.org/aanhpi_organizations_support_affirmative_action_in_higher_education).

 ### **3. "Under affirmative action, minorities receive preferences."**